batosai/adonis-mcp-starter-kit/README.md

 Your app will be running at `http://localhost:3333`

-## Exemple config server MCP in your app
+## Example config server MCP in your app

 You can use it as an HTTP server or via stdio (once published on npm).